IRIS For Alumni: A Guide

 From this page, you can change your "official college email," which is the email address where you will recieve emails from the college, as well as forwarded messages from your alumni account.
 Under the "Alumni Email Forwarding" header, select, "edit info."
 Just input the address you want, click "submit changes", and you're all set!

 It's really easy to set up your alumni directory profile and put good privacy controls on your account.
-From IRIS, if you click on "Alumni Directory Prefs", "Alumni Email Forwarding", or "Information Update", you'll be entered into a different screen with seven tabs at the top.
-The top of the screen will look something like this:
+From IRIS, if you click on any of the links in the "Personal Info" section, you'll be taken to a different screen with a menu of options on the left side of browser window.

-Here is that these seven tabs allow you to do:
+Here is what these options allow you to do:

 - Degrees: Add information about any non-Reed degrees you hold.

-- Privacy Settings: Adjust which information in your profile is visible in the directory.
+- Privacy Settings: Adjust what information in your profile is visible in the directory.

 It bears mentioning: one thing that's awesome about IRIS is that you get to really fine-tune your privacy settings.
 You can easily modify which groups can see what about you.
 For example, you could make Reed faculty and staff able to see your personal email, but not alumni.
 Just check and uncheck the appropriate boxes.

 Now that you've got your profile all set, why not try searching the Alumni Directory for your classmates?
-Remember, though, to never share an individual's information in the alumni directory outside of the Reed community without the consent of said individual.
+Remember, though, to never share any individual's information found in the alumni directory outside of the Reed community without the consent of said individual.

 All Reed Alumni with a Kerberos Account have access to JSTOR, one of the world's premier academic databases.
 To access JSTOR, go to jstor.reed.edu.
 If you are not signed into Kerberos, you will be prompted to sign in.
 Then, the whole world of JSTOR is open to you, as simple as that.

 Please note: If you go to the general JSTOR website and try to login, it will not work.
-You have to use jstor.reed.edu.
+You must login via jstor.reed.edu.